 (2) Spin your “time off” as a positive

 Most graduates go straight from college to their career, almost as if they’re on autopilot.
 That’s not necessarily good for them, or their employers.
-They may wish they’d taken a moment to explore some pent-up interests as you did, and their doubts (or regrets) at not having done so may linger for years, potentially impacting their motivation levels.
-You, on the other hand, have satisfied your curiosities, it could be argued.
+They may wish they’d taken a moment to explore some of their pent-up interests as you did, and their doubts (or regrets) at not having done so may linger, potentially impacting their motivation levels.
+You, on the other hand, have satisfied your curiosities.
 Your career choice is therefore more deliberate, thoughtful, and informed than it might otherwise have been.
 Prospective employers may appreciate this if you frame it appropriately.
-Some recruiters may even be jealous of your meanderings.
+(I suspect some recruiters may even be jealous of your meanderings.)

 (3) The fact that you worked in sales is to your advantage

-The capacity to deal with customers—and therefore people—will prove useful to you no matter where your career leads.
+The capacity to deal with customers—and therefore people—will prove most useful to you no matter where your career leads, I’d argue.
 Take it from someone who’s worked in the sciences for years.
 Many of your future, technically-minded colleagues will almost certainly lack this competency, and furthermore may never come to acquire it.
 That’s to your advantage.
 It sets you apart – so work it.
 And if you ever do decide to become a manager, I suspect you’ll find this experience very, very helpful.
-Increasingly, businesses are waking up to the fact that the best managers treat their employees as customers, not ‘subordinates’.
+Increasingly, businesses are waking up to the fact that the best managers treat their employees as customers, not “subordinates.”

 (4) Hiring is a pain for employers too